Sources: NYPD won't wait for Garner charges

 NYPD won't wait to bring departmental charges in Garner case, sources say

 The department had said earlier this week that it would wait on the Justice Department until Aug.
-31 in the case of Eric Garner's death.
+31 in the case of Eric Garner's death in 2014.

 NYPD officials have decided they will no longer wait but will instead immediately go forward with departmental charges — perhaps as early as next week — against two officers involved in the incident that led to the death of Eric Garner in July 2014, law enforcement sources said.